ipfs/in-web-browsers/README.md

 - [IPFS WebUI](https://github.com/ipfs-shipyard/ipfs-webui) - The IPFS Dashboard
 - [IPFS GUI](https://github.com/ipfs-shipyard/pm-ipfs-gui) - Unifying and leveling up IPFS interfaces and the user journey into the Distributed Web
   - [IPFS Styleguide and UI language](https://github.com/ipfs-shipyard/ipfs-ui-style-guide)
-- `dweb:` specification & roadmap - The upgrade and integration path for Browsers to support the Distributed Web.